fthebaud/secret-santa/README.md

 # secret-santa

-This project uses npm for dependency management, and do run command (with the help of grunt behind the scenes)
+This project uses npm for dependency management and to run scripts/commands (with the help of grunt behind the scenes)

 ### Projet setup:
 - Please install globally the following node modules